 The vast majority of people camp out for the event – it’s half the fun!
 Besides, the closest hotels are roughly 20 miles away.
 The camping is primitive, with no electrical hookups, but the campground is excellent, dispersed style and mostly flat.
 All campsites are pre-existing.
 You are not allowed to cut trees to ‘make space’ or ‘create a campsite’.
 All campsites are first come first served.
 There are clean portable toilets in multiple locations across the site and a 10 stall shower house with hot water.
 There are gear washing/decontamination stations onsite also.
-We try to allow individual campfires, but only as burning conditions permit.
+We try to allow individual campfires, but only as burning conditions approved by local authorities allow.
 We also have a large caving gear vendor area, with 10 or more of the finest vendors each year.
 We also have hot food available on site, and a wonderful dry pavilion if you don’t want to cook.
 10lb. bags of ice are available from the food vendor.
 CELL SERVICE IS IFFY ON SITE.
 PRE-PLAN ACCORDINGLY!

 Hammock Photo by Chuck Canfield

 Yes and no. Smaller campers OK (less than 20′).
-Originally we all car or tent camped – so the site was notdesigned or intended for RV’s.
+Originally we all car or tent camped – so the site was not designed or intended for RV’s.
 All sites are first come first served.
 If you have a camper more than 20′, you will have a tough time finding room for it.
 All campsites are pre-existing.
 YOU ARE NOT ALLOWED TO CUT TREES TO “MAKE SPACE”.
 The roads are heavily wooded and narrow, with minimal improvement and large trucks will sink into the mud.
 There are no electrical hookups, and we do not allow generators (even quiet ones built into campers) so plan on boondocking.
 We also do not have any dump stations.
 We much prefer tents or small pop up campers.
 BE WARNED – WE HAVE HAD TO TURN AWAY LARGE 5TH WHEEL, AND CLASS A CAMPERS DUE TO MASSIVE SIZE.

 Besides caving your tail off, there are lots of things to be done on-site or nearby.
 Firstly, there are many excellent caves only a few miles from the Cave-In, and hundreds more within an hour’s drive.
-We have a climbing contest, 5k run, Morning Yoga, a Hot Tub and Sauna area, Walkabouts, hiking, biking, nearby canoeing / kayaking, excellent nearby top-rope, bouldering and TRAD/bolted rockclimbing, campsite decoration contest, sub-parties, Friday and Saturday night bonfire socials (as conditions allow) Movie night, Slideshow at the pavilion, cave information booth, squeezebox, (in)famous caver shaming, great live music… heck we even have our own radio station!
+We have a climbing contest, 5k run, Morning Yoga, Walkabouts, hiking, biking, nearby canoeing / kayaking, excellent nearby top-rope, bouldering and TRAD/bolted rockclimbing, campsite decoration contest, sub-parties, Friday and Saturday night bonfire socials (as conditions allow) Movie night, Slideshow at the pavilion, cave information booth, squeezebox, (in)famous caver shaming, great live music… heck we even have our own radio station!
 And, we’re cavers, so you know that we’re some of the friendliest of folks – stop in and chat for a bit, anywhere you find yourself!

 No. We do not allow any off-highway vehicles.
 We do welcome bicycles, and personal battery powered medical scooters.
 If you have a hard time getting around, we suggest parking close to the vendor ring.
 (Vendors only INSIDE the ring – campers must stay outside the ring) If you bring your personal medical scooter, be warned that all roads are gravel at best, and it’s usually muddy to some extent.